 Audit Committee Accounting Expertise and the Mitigation of Strategic Auditor Behavior

-We investigate whether audit committee oversight limits auditor opportunism.
-Our study is based on the notion that sellers of credence goods, including auditors, have information advantages that facilitate strategic behavior.
-We posit that audit committee accounting expertise should reduce information asymmetries between the auditor and the client that are driven by accounting and auditing complexities.
-Our tests suggest that audit committee accounting expertise mitigates auditors’ ability to overcharge, over-audit, and under-audit.
-Specifically, when audit committees have accounting expertise, clients (1) secure fee concessions when changes in professional standards decrease required audit effort; (2) pay a smaller fee premium in the presence of existing and remediated material weaknesses; and (3) have a reduced likelihood of restatement when audit market competition is high.
-Our findings generally are strongest among non-Big 4 engagements, consistent with non-Big 4 auditors being less sensitive to disciplining mechanisms such as reputation, legal liability, and professional regulation.
-We also provide some evidence that the nature of audit committee members’ accounting expertise differentially impacts the committee’s ability to curtail strategic behavior.
+Our study is motivated by the theory of credence goods in the auditing setting.
+We propose that audit committee accounting expertise should reduce information asymmetries between the auditor and the client, thereby limiting auditors’ ability to over-audit and under-audit.
+Consistent with this notion, our results indicate that when audit committees have accounting expertise, clients (1) pay lower fees when changes in standards decrease required audit effort; (2) pay a smaller fee premium in the presence of remediated material weaknesses; and (3) have a reduced likelihood of restatement when audit market competition is high.
+Our findings in the under-auditing setting generally are strongest among non-Big 4 engagements, consistent with non-Big 4 auditors being less sensitive to market-wide disciplining mechanisms such as reputation, legal liability, and professional regulation.
+We also provide evidence that the nature of audit committee members’ accounting expertise differentially impacts the committee’s ability to curtail over- and under-auditing.

 Keywords: audit committee, accounting expertise, credence goods theory